parsonsmatt/hotel-california/README.md

   -i,--set-sigint-status SPAN_STATUS
                            The status reported when the process is killed with SIGINT.
+  -a,--attribute KEY=VALUE A string attribute to add to the span.
   --shell SCRIPT           Run an arbitrary shell script instead of running an
                            executable command
 ```